kurkure15/Hover-and-Bend/README.md

-# Snow & Mountains Reveal Effect
+# Hover & Bend Effect

 An interactive WebGL experience featuring snow and mountain imagery with custom hover and reveal effects built with Three.js and GLSL shaders.